databio/pepatac/README.md

   - Specify custom sequencing adapter file if desired.

-Option 2: **Custom configuration**.
+**Option 2: Custom configuration**.
 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
 Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.

 ## Running the pipeline

+You never need to interface with the pipeline directly, but you can if you want.
+Just run `python pipelines/ATACseq.py -h` to see usage.
+See example command in [cmd.sh](cmd.sh).

-The best way to use this pipeline is to run it through looper.
+But the best way to use this pipeline is to run it using looper.
 You will need to tell looper about your project.
 Example project data are in the [examples/test_project](examples/test_project) folder.
 Run the pipeline across all samples in the test project with this command:
 ```
 looper run examples/test_project/test_config.yaml
 ```